 “We hope our citizens understand and take to heart the need to participate remotely,” said Placer County Executive Officer Todd Leopold.
 “This crisis may be part of our landscape for several months and we urge our citizens to adjust while still remaining a vital part of the governing process.”
-Placer County declared a local health emergency and a local emergency March 3 to ensure public health professionals have all necessary tools at their disposal to protect the community from COVID-19.
 Placer’s ongoing COVID-19 response will continue uninterrupted by the office closure.

 - Scott Alvord, Chair, Representing the City of Roseville

-- Peter Gilbert, Vice-Chair, Representing the City of Lincoln
+- Rachel Raddell-Harris, Vice-Chair, Representing the City of Auburn

 - Robert M. Weygandt, District 2 Supervisor

 - Cindy Gustafson, District 5 Supervisor

 - William Laurisen, Representing the City of Lincoln